-- 340. The sponsor shall report all SUSARs from the beginning (see Question 10.1) to the end of the trial (Question 10.12) and after the trial, within timelines defined in Article 42 and Annex III of Clinical Trials Regulation (EU) No 536/2014. - 341.
+- 351. AEs, including SAEs, should be recorded by the sponsor and the investigator from the signature of informed consent to the end of the trial unless otherwise provided for in the protocol. - 352.
+SARs or follow-up information for a SAR that the investigator becomes aware of after the end of the trial should be reported to the sponsor51. - 353.
+The sponsor shall report all SUSARs from the beginning (see Question 10.1) to the end of the trial (Question 10.12) and after the trial52, within timelines defined in Article 42 and Annex III of Clinical Trials Regulation (EU) No 536/2014. - 354.
 Standard operating procedures should be followed to ensure compliance with the necessary quality standards at every stage of case documentation, data collection, validation, evaluation, archiving, reporting and follow-up.